JoshuaALawrence/Brydge-Battery-Monitor/README.md

-# 📡 Brydge SP+ Battery Monitor
+# 📡 Brydge Battery Monitor
-*A lightweight system tray app to monitor and display Brydge SP+ battery percentage*
+*A lightweight system tray app to monitor and display Brydge battery percentage*

 ![image](https://github.com/user-attachments/assets/9d18a24f-bd81-4b33-a612-a4159aebcc90)

 ## 🚀 Overview
-Brydge SP+ Battery Monitor is a simple and efficient system tray application that keeps track of your **Brydge SP+ keyboard battery percentage**.
+Brydge Battery Monitor is a simple and efficient system tray application that keeps track of your **Brydge keyboard battery percentage**.
 The app updates the tray icon dynamically to reflect the current battery level, allowing you to check it at a glance.

 ## 🔧 Features
 - ✅ **Real-time battery percentage display** in the system tray